Slow Website Impact Calculator

 Developers and marketers test on office Wi-Fi and see 2-second loads.
 Real users on 4G connections see 5-8 seconds.
 Always test on throttled connections (Chrome DevTools → Network → Slow 3G) to see what customers experience.

-❌ Optimising the wrong metrics
+❌ Optimizing the wrong metrics

 Time to First Byte (TTFB) measures server speed, not user experience.
 Focus on Largest Contentful Paint (when main content is visible) and First Input Delay (when the page becomes interactive) — these are what users actually feel.